 What is a CT Scan used for?

 CT scanners were originally used for imaging the brain, but now they are used for just about any part of the body.
-They are especially good at picking up tumours, bleeding in the brain, aneurysms, lung disease and internal injuries such as lacerations of the kidneys or spleen.
+They are especially good at picking up tumors, bleeding in the brain, aneurysms, lung disease and internal injuries such as lacerations of the kidneys or spleen.

 They are also used for bony injuries, especially in the spine.
 You may be offered a CT scan for suspected small fractures in complex regions such as the ankle, foot or pelvis.